Western News - Wang earns top undergrad honours

 Earlier this summer, UA recognized 33 papers by 29 Western students as Highly Commended Entrants.
 The students were selected from an entrant pool of more than 5,000 submissions from undergraduates studying at more than 250 universities across 39 countries.
 Papers are recognized as Highly Commended if they finish in the top 10 per cent of their subject category.

 Western had five Regional Winners, meaning these students had the highest ranking submissions in the United States and Canada.
-Those winners included:
+Along with Wang, those winners included:

 - Rebecca Meharchand, A Western Concept of Honour: Understanding Cultural Differences, Realizing Patriarchal Similarities, Social Sciences: Anthropology & Cultural Studies category;